NobleMajo/NobleMajo/README.md

 <details>
     <summary><b>📈 Github stats</b></summary>
     With this summary of statistics I want to show you how meaningless they are.<br>
-    I really like this animation: 😊👍
+    The only reason the following animation is here is because I think a lot of love went it: 😊👍
     <p align="center" style="width: 100%;">
         <img align="center" style="width: 100%;" src="https://raw.githubusercontent.com/noblemajo/noblemajo/output/github-contribution-grid-snake-dark.svg#gh-dark-mode-only" alt="NobleMajo" />
     </p>
-    This kind of statistic always seems useless and meaningless to me, as the person may not even use GitHub, may not publish anything, or may have a full-time job in parallel:
+    This kind of statistic always seems useless and meaningless to me, as the person may not even use GitHub, may not publish anything, or may have a full-time job in parallel.
+    Also this statistics are not self-explanatory, either.
+First, you have to find out what everything means, how big the archive actually is, and whether you can fulfil it yourself via spam or a own spam repo.
     <p align="center" style="width: 100%;">
         <span style="width: 100%;">
             <img align="center" style="width: 49%;" src="https://github-readme-streak-stats.herokuapp.com/?user=NobleMajo&theme=onedark" alt="NobleMajo" />
             <img align="center" style="width: 49%;" src="https://github-readme-stats.vercel.app/api?username=NobleMajo&show_icons=true&locale=en&theme=onedark" alt="NobleMajo" />
         </span>
     </p>
-    These trophies are even more meaningless because they hide the value of the above statistics:
+    These trophies are even more meaningless because they hide the true value of the statistics above, which are already intransparent:
     <p align="center">
         <a href="https://github.com/NobleMajo">
           <img align="center" style="width: 100%;" src="https://github-profile-trophy.vercel.app/?username=NobleMajo&theme=onedark&row=1&column=7" alt="NobleMajo" />